Lost in Execution – Bexhill Highwoods

 As I worked in the wood, the idea of systems, hidden paths and chosen pathways revolved around three themes:

-The need, not to attribute blame but to recognise where we are and how we got here.
+The need is not to attribute blame but to recognise where we are and how we got here.

-People recognise the importance of places like the Highwoods, the next step is recognising how elements of the way we live and the systems we accept threaten much more than these natural spaces.
-Understanding, not just the things that are unsustainable but the systems that brought them into existence and perpetuate them, is, essential to managing change.
+People recognise the importance of places like the Highwoods, the next step is to recognise how elements of the way we live and the systems we accept threaten much more than these natural spaces.

 There is a quality to being in the woodland that reminds us of the importance of experiences outside of a consumer society.
-This is not a rejection of current society or a return to our past, it’s a step in identifying what is really important to us.
-There are important things we can and should keep and new things and ways of working to move towards as well as things which are unsustainable.
+This is not a rejection of current society or a return to our past, it’s a step in identifying what is important to us.
+There are important things we can and should keep, and new things and ways of working to move towards.
 We need to identify these and move towards positive systems change.

-I would like to end this review of 2019 with a thank you to everyone who engaged with the work and consistently took the ideas not only in the direction I hoped but helped in expanding my understanding of and engagement with the ideas.
-A special thank you to the pupils of Hellingly School and the children of Amberley Forest School for their enthusiasm in sharing, creating and exploring their own tensile structures, also the ladies who interacted with the work in Highwoods by dancing with and among the structures.
+I want to end this review of 2019 with a thank you to everyone who engaged with the work and consistently took the ideas not only in the direction I hoped but also helped by expanding my understanding of and engagement with the ideas.
+A special thank you to the pupils of Hellingly School and the children of Amberley Forest School for their enthusiasm in sharing, creating and exploring their tensile structures.

 I intend to return to the Highwoods in 2020 to develop and explore further the idea of our interdependence and systems by creating more complex tensile structures within a natural environment; visible and hidden.